awsdocs/aws-config-developer-guide/doc_source/cloudtrail-enabled.md

 # cloudtrail\-enabled<a name="cloudtrail-enabled"></a>

 Checks whether AWS CloudTrail is enabled in your AWS account\.
-Optionally, you can specify which S3 bucket, SNS topic, and Amazon CloudWatch Logs ARN to use\.

 **Identifier:** CLOUD\_TRAIL\_ENABLED

 **Trigger type:** Periodic

-**AWS Region:** All supported AWS Regions
+**AWS Region:** All supported AWS regions

 **Parameters:**

- s3BucketName
+s3BucketName \(Optional\)Type: String
- The name of the S3 bucket for AWS CloudTrail to deliver log files to\.
+Name of S3 bucket for CloudTrail to deliver log files to\.

- snsTopicArn
+snsTopicArn \(Optional\)Type: String
- The ARN of the SNS topic for AWS CloudTrail to use for notifications\.
+SNS topic ARN for CloudTrail to use for notifications\.

- cloudWatchLogsLogGroupArn
+cloudWatchLogsLogGroupArn \(Optional\)Type: String
- The ARN of the Amazon CloudWatch log group for AWS CloudTrail to send data to\.
+CloudWatch log group ARN for CloudTrail to send data to\.

-## AWS CloudFormation template<a name="w24aac11c29c17c61c15"></a>
+## AWS CloudFormation template<a name="w24aac11c29c17b7c65c15"></a>

 To create AWS Config managed rules with AWS CloudFormation templates, see [Creating AWS Config Managed Rules With AWS CloudFormation Templates](aws-config-managed-rules-cloudformation-templates.md)\.